apjanco/spaCy_workshops/README.md

 The third session will focus on Prodigy, which is an annotation tool used to train and evaluate spaCy language models.
 Building on knowledge from the second session, participants will learn how to use Prodigy to quickly train new categories and entities on existing language models.
 Prodigy utilizes a method called active learning in which human input and automated learning are both used to update the model.
 Prodigy sorts the model's uncertain results and strategically asks for user input.
 These annotations are then used to update the model on new categories or to improve accuracy with a specific task.
 In this session, participants will learn how to train custom language categories and entities using Prodigy.
 Participants will leave the session with a clear end-to-end workflow from an initial text, to training, to the application of trained models.
 Building on Unit II, we will use the new model to automatically update a TEI document with the new categories and data.

-Finally, there will be time for a discussion that should point out the strengths and weaknesses of spaCy and prodigy for DH scholarship that were experienced during the tutorial.
-This will hopefully lead to specific use-cases that the participants can identify in their scholarly work.
+After the sessions, the instructors will open a group conversation about the strengths and weaknesses of spaCy and prodigy for DH scholarship based on the experiences in the tutorial.
+The discussion should allow participants to identify specific use-cases for their scholarly work.

 ### Tutorial instructors